 1. Measure the paracord

 Measure 3 meters of paracord and burn the ends.

 2. Measure your wrist

-Pictured you see the circumference of your wrist marked by the red line.
-The yellow mark tells you where to begin.
+Pictured you see the circumference of your wrist marked by A. The B mark tells you where to begin.
 We recommend to tie a string to mark this spot and make it easier for keep the lenght of the bracelet while you are binding the knots and also keep the loops wide enough for you to be able to finish the bracelet more easily.

 3. First knot

 Make the first knot as pictured.
-Please note that as mentioned before, we recommend you use a piece of paracord to mark this spot in order for the loops left here to be wide enough for you to be able to finish the bracelet more easily.
+We recommend using a piece of paracord to mark B spot in order for the loops left here to be wide enough for you to be able to finish the bracelet more easily.

 4. Binding the knots

 If everything goes as it should, you should have a knot as pictured.
 Please note that the knot should form at the B mark in order for your bracelet's circumference to be correct.

 Tighten the knots.
 Also note that you must start each each knot from the opposite side as the last knot.